Hilda Clark (doctor): Later life and death

 Her home in London was bombed in 1940 and she moved to Kent, where she was active in the Soldiers, Sailors and Airmens Families Association.
 She became disabled as a result of Parkinson's disease and returned to Street in 1952, where she died at her home on 24 February 1955 and was buried at the Street Quaker burial ground.
-Edith Pye continued to live in Street after Hilda's death and herself died in 1965, she was buried under the same headstone.

 The Hilda Clark room at Friends House, London, UK is named after her.